adbrebs/taxi/README.md

 ## How to reproduce the winning results?

-There is an helper script `prepare.sh` which might helps you (by performing steps 1-6 and some other checks), but if you encounter an error, the script will re-execute all the steps from the beginning (before the actual training, steps 2, 4 and 5 are quite long).
+There is an helper script `prepare.sh` which might help you (by performing steps 1-6 and some other checks), but if you encounter an error, the script will re-execute all the steps from the beginning (before the actual training, steps 2, 4 and 5 are quite long).

 Note that some script expect the repository to be in your PYTHONPATH (go to the root of the repository and type `export PYTHONPATH="$PWD:$PYTHONPATH"`).